tbensky/npct/README.md

 * And, most importantly: No server, no storage, no App, no account to make, no Internet, no GPS.

-As far as implementing these items:

-* A unique ID and health information can be a hash code with some additional codes to describe one's health.

-* Broadcasting one's ID and health information to those nearby, can be done by putting the ID+health codes into the *BLE name* of the ESP32, and then telling it to advertise itself.

-* Monitoring health of others nearby can be done by "discovering" the BLE names of other advertising devices, and simply grabbing and logging the names (ID+health code) on the recieving device.
-(This way, devices don't have to pair to exchange info.)

-* A configuration and log retrieval App can be a computer (i.e. non-server based) BLE configuration App.

 That's it.
-I put it all together using an ESP32 and Web-Bluetooth in the Chrome browser.
+I put all of this together using an ESP32 and Web-Bluetooth in the Chrome browser.
 It all works, and here's how.
 Want to build one and try it out?

 ### So participants will need an ESP32 (and to carry one around)?